MatthiasReichel/Data-Modeling-Postgres/README.md

 # Introduction

-The goal of the project is to provide an prototype following an end-to-end approach.
-Hereby, the application should e.g. allow a business user to analyze user logs about played music songs.
-The leveraged technologies are hosted on Amazon Web Services (AWS) but can be run locally.
+The goal of the project is to provide an end-to-end solution covering different technology stacks.
+Ultimately the application should enable an user to analyze user logs about played songs and details about related artists.
 The song data used are available on
 <a href="http://millionsongdataset.com/pages/getting-dataset/" target="_blank">Million Song Dataset Webpage</a>.
 The user logs have been generated using the eventsim generator available on <a href="https://github.com/Interana/eventsim" target="_blank">Interana Github</a>.